 GrivaMax initiated a process of obtaining FDA certification

-We produce unique portable devices, which help in treatment of a very unpleasant problem of hair loss (androgenic alopecia) among men and women.
-It's not just a cosmetic problem.
-It is also a psychological issue, that might form complexes and cause troubles at work and in personal life.
+We produce unique portable devices which helps treat hair loss (androgenic alopecia) in men and women.
+For many individuals, hair loss is not just a cosmetic problem; it can also affect a person's psychological well-being.
+Our products are designed to help men and women to restore their hair, and overcome insecurity and distress associated with hair loss.

-Today, we know several treatment methods of this problem (drugs, surgery or LLLT).
-The last method (Low Level Laser Therapy, 650 nm) can help you to get rid of hair loss problem in a very short period of time.
-You can use LLLT method and our GrivaMax Laser Cap in particular, not only for hair growth restoration, but also as a preventive measure, just to fortify the structure of thinning hair, and improve the hair look in general.
+Today, there are various treatment methods indicated for hair loss – including drugs, surgery or Low Level Laser Therapy (LLLT).
+The last method, LLLT (650 nm), has shown to be an effective therapy for hair re-growth in a relatively short period of time.
+Our LLLT GrivaMax Laser Cap can be used for hair growth restoration as well as a preventive measure to fortify the structure of thinning hair and improve the hair-look in general.

 What does FDA certification mean to our clients?